NikosDeliv/PokemonEncounterCounter/README.md

 # Pokémon Encounter Counter
 The reason it has Pokemon only from Gen 1 to 5 is because I made this mainly for PokeMMO.
 This is a simple Pokémon encounter counter application built using C#, which allows users to track encounters while hunting for shiny Pokémon.
 The app fetches Pokémon data (Gen 1 to 5) from the PokéAPI, displays their names and icons, and lets users add encounters and mark Pokémon as shiny.
 The encounter data is saved automatically when the application is closed.
-For the exe just unzip the .rar file and you're good to go.

 ## Features